decipher-cs/cipher-connect/README.md

 ## ToDo

-- [ ] Show ghost text when user types (not good performance but would look really good)
+- [ ] Show ghost text when user types (not good performance but would look really good).
-- [ ] Send a private message to yourself
+- [ ] Send a private message to yourself.
+- [ ] Extract list function from TemproratyDrawer into a separate component.

 ## License